Neil Law: Background

 Law was born in Sheffield, West Yorkshire, England.

 Rugby league career

 Law played in the Super League for Sheffield Eagles in 1998, and the Wakefield Trinity Wildcats from 1999 until 2002, when he left the club by mutual consent.

 Law joined the York City Knights in 2003, and scored 11 tries in 12 games before switching to rugby union.
 He returned to the York City Knights in 2005, scoring a further 25 tries in 44 appearances during the next two seasons.
 He returned to the Sheffield Eagles for one season in 2007, making nine appearances.

-Genealogical Information
+Personal life

 Neil Law is the brother of the rugby league footballer; Graham Law.